Phoolkali

 Favourite food: Cabbage and jackfruit

-Background: Phoolkali had no respite from her torturous routine of begging for alms for her owner, who never cared for her.
-Phoolkali was forced to navigate through narrow streets and littered roads at the thunderous shout of her owner or a stab of bullhook to her forehead, leaving her physically and psychologically distressed.
+Background: Phoolkali had no respite from her torturous routine of begging for alms for her owner, who would repeatedly shout at her.
+Phoolkali was forced to navigate through narrow streets and littered roads after being jabbed on her forehead by a bullhook.
+This left her physically injured and psychologically stressed.
 Her spirit was completely broken.
-Phoolkali’s healing journey at the Wildlife SOS Elephant Conservation and Care Centre gave her a lifelong companion in Maya, and the chance to rediscover herself! | READ MORE ABOUT PHOOLKALI
+Phoolkali’s healing journey at the Wildlife SOS Elephant Conservation and Care Centre gave her a chance to heal and rediscover herself.
+READ MORE ABOUT PHOOLKALI